cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 A successful request will return `{"message": "Report for an unfulfilled service has been successfully lodged!", "iri" : "root iri that is instantiated"}`.

 > Cancel service tasks

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/cancel/form` endpoint to retrieve the form template associated with the cancellation event.
+Note that this will require `SHACL` restrictions to be defined and instantiated into the knowledge graph.
+A sample `ServiceTerminationOccurrenceShape` is defined in `./resources/shacl.ttl`.
+At the moment, properties may ONLY include remarks.

 Users can send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/cancel` endpoint to cancel an upcoming service of a specified contract.
 Note that this route does require the following `JSON` request parameters: